bazelbuild/rules_go/go/toolchains.rst

 Design
 ------

-The go toolchain consists of two main layers, `the sdk`_ and `the toolchain`_.
+The Go toolchain consists of two main layers, `the sdk`_ and `the toolchain`_.

 The SDK
 ~~~~~~~

-At the bottom is the go sdk.
+At the bottom is the Go SDK.
 This is the same thing you would get if you go to the main
-`go website`_ and download a `binary distribution`_.
+`Go website`_ and download a `binary distribution`_.

 The go_sdk_ rule is responsible for downloading these, and adding just enough of a build file
 to expose the contents to Bazel.
 It currently also builds the cross compiled standard libraries
 for specific combinations, although we hope to make that an on demand step in the future.

-SDK's are specific to the host they are running on, and the version of go they want to use,
+SDKs are specific to the host they are running on and the version of Go they want to use
 but not the target they compile for.
-The go SDK is naturally `cross compiling`_.
+The Go SDK is naturally `cross compiling`_.

-The go rules already adds a go_sdk_ rule for all the host and go version pairs that are shipped
+The Go rules already adds a go_sdk_ rule for all the host and Go version pairs that are shipped
-on the main go language website, so there should be no need to declare one of these unless you
+on the main Go language website, so there should be no need to declare one of these unless you
-need a `forked version of go`_, however you may want to `control the version`_ or use the
+need a `forked version of Go`_\, however you may want to `control the version`_ or use the
 `installed sdk`_.

 The toolchain